-In response Sir W.C.Armstrong at Newcastle Upon Tyne, owner of the Armstrong Whitworth manufacturing company and its armaments division the Elswick Ordnance Company, commenced a project to build a 100 ton (101,604kg) gun.
-He believed that in the time it took to design and build such massive guns other countries, particularly France, would build an even larger gun.
+In response, Sir W.C.Armstrong at Newcastle Upon Tyne, the owner of the Armstrong Whitworth manufacturing company and its armaments division the Elswick Ordnance Company, commenced a project to build a 100 ton gun.
+He believed that in the time it took to design and build such a massive gun, other countries, particularly France, would build an even larger gun.
 He hoped to leapfrog ahead with a gun so large that it would take many years for other engineers to develop a better and larger design.
-At first this was rejected by the Royal Navy as too heavy and too expensive.
+The Royal Navy rejected the 100 ton gun as too heavy and too expensive.

-The Royal Navy responded by asking British arms manufacturers for a gun capable of penetrating 36ins (91.44cm) of steel at 1000 yards (914.4 meters).
-Designs were tendered for guns weighing 163, 193 and 224 tons (165.615, 196,097 and 227,594 kilograms).
+The Royal Navy responded to the potential Italian threat by asking British arms manufacturers for a gun capable of penetrating 36ins of steel at 1000 yards.
+Manufacturers submitted designs for guns weighing 163, 193 and 224 tons.
 Apart from the enormous expense, the time it would take to bring them into service would be many years.
 In 1877 the problem was considered crucial.
 Duilio was undergoing sea trials.
-The chief of Malta’s defences, Simmons, was called to London for consultation.
-He asked for four guns identical to those on the Duilo and Dandolo, reckoning that a shore battery was more stable and could achieve more accuracy and range, if situated at a high elevation, than guns mounted on naval ships.
-It was decided to use Armstrong’s design, that being the fastest, simplest and least expensive option.
-Armstrong’s decision was vindicated.

 Construction of the Gibraltar guns started in 1878.
 The first was delivered in December 1882 and was ready in July 1883 and the second was delivered in March 1883 and mounted by September the same year.